COVID-19 INFORMATION FOR PEOPLE WITH ARTHRITIS

 People are “strongly advised” to stay at home at all times and avoid any face-to-face contact.
 They should not go out for shopping, leisure or travel and, when arranging food or medication deliveries, these should be left at the door to minimise contact.
 For more information go to:

 The government advises that we should all be taking measures to reduce social interaction between people in order to reduce the transmission of coronavirus (COVID-19).
-For full and up to date information on social distancing go to:
+For full and up to date information on staying safe and alert (social distancing) go to:

 Delayed physiotherapy or surgery